ajay100/mdwguide/Coach/Solutions/Challenge4/README.md

 ### Data Source
 In order to generate the source data stream for this exercise, you will need to execute sample .Net application (Step 3).
 This code will randomly generate product related data, and write it to a Kafka endpoint on an Azure Event Hub.
+(Note: this solution guide was built with an Event Hub named 'test'.
+If you create an Event Hub with a different name, there may be further modifications required to configuration settings in order to successfully create your data stream.)

 ### Data Sink
 Azure Databricks will be used to consume Event Hub, and write streaming data to Delta Lake tables stored in Azure Data Lake.